UConn Huskies field hockey

 The UConn Huskies field hockey team represents the University of Connecticut in the sport of field hockey in the NCAA Division I level Big East Conference.
-The team plays at the George J. Sherman Family-Sports Complex, and is coached by Nancy Stevens, the most successful coach in college field hockey.
+The team plays at the George J. Sherman Family-Sports Complex, and is coached by Paul Caddy.
 The Huskies have won five national championships, including 2013, 2014, and 2017, also finished as runner up twice, and appeared in 15 total Final Fours.
 They have also won 21 Big East Conference Field Hockey Tournament titles, most in conference history.